-Details of the experimental set-up and the data analysis are given in Ref [15], [16] and [17].
-The set-up consisted of x-y silicon modules used as entrance and exit telescopes, and a CsI calorimeter (Fig. 2).
+Details of the experimental set-up and the data analysis are given in [15]-[17].
+The set-up consisted of x-y silicon modules with a pitch $p = 236 \,\mu\text{m}$ used as entrance and exit telescopes, and a CsI calorimeter (Fig. 2).
+The distance between the silicon planes in each telescope was D = 3 cm.
 The distance between the Si planes and the calorimeter was fixed during the runs.
 The set-up was flexible in that it allowed for insertion of 10 absorber plates (1.25 cm PMMA each) and a roving module between the telescopes.
 The following basic configurations were used: a) beam diagnostics, with two x-y planes both in entrance and exit telescopes, no absorber, b) MLP determination, with one entrance x-y plane and a roving plane between entrance and two exit Si planes.
 In the latter configuration, data were taken both without absorber (to check the dispersion), and with absorber to map out the MLP at different depths within the PMMA stack with the roving module.